Md. Jahangir Alam, PhD

 Honours & Awards

-• Received the first prize for best e-poster presentation at 16th annual conference of the Indian section of the International Society for Heart Research 2019 (ISHR 2019), Jaipur-India.
+• First prize for best e-poster presentation at the International Society for Heart Research 2019 (ISHR 2019), Jaipur-India.

 Patents & Publications